rdubar/deliver-game/README.md

 - **ChatGPT AI generated fortune**: Click to generate a unique fortune each time.
 - **Simple UI**: A clean and straightforward interface for easy use.
 - **Extensible**: Add your own fortunes to the list by simply editing a text file.
+-- **Feedback**: A simple feedback form using MongoDB.
-- **Logging**: The time, text and AI model of any AI generated cards are logged on MongoDB.
-(Run `python tools/mongo_logger.py` to manage)
+- **Logging**: The time, text and AI model of any AI generated cards are logged on MongoDB (Run `python tools/mongo_logger.py` to manage)
 - **Failsafe**: If openai and/or MongoDB details are not provided, the respective features are not shown to the user.
 - **Wordcloud**: A wordcloud of words in the game.
 (Run `python tools/wordcloud_tool.py` to update).
-Note that no personal or user data is recorded - just the time the button was pressed, and the text it generated.
+Note that no personal or user data is recorded - just the time a button was pressed, and the text it generated, or any text provided to the feedback form.

 ## Getting Started